Chapter 5 Graphical Summaries

 - Produce a

-ogram of the weights.
+histogram of the weights.

 - Produce a probability

-ogram of the weights.
+histogram of the weights.
 What is the difference?
 Why do the 2 histograms have an identical shape here?

 In this course, we will consider the probability histogram (2nd one) which means that the total area of the histogram is 1.